What is A Mini-Excavator?

 Many drum cutters come with a central fixing system that enables the drum cutter to rotate a full 360 degrees while still being connected to the excavator.

-Dust suppression systems can also be added onto the drum cutter to reduce silica release.
+Dust suppression systems can also be added to the drum cutter to reduce silica release.
 Some drum cutters have low vibrations and low noise while in operation.

 Mini-Excavator In Action